 I’ve lived through the elimination of leaded gasoline, the introduction of increasingly sophisticated fuel injection systems, catalytic converters, electronic engine management systems and other technologies aimed at cutting exhaust emissions and increasing fuel efficiency.
 I love internal combustion engines!
 Nothing gives me more pleasure behind the wheel, than winding an IC engine through the gears, transforming all that combination of fuel and air into power that I can feel and hear.

 But – I do not have my head buried in the sand.
 The age of internal combustion engines as the sole source of automotive power is drawing to a close.
 IC engines will be around for a couple more decades as engineers and scientists find ways to squeeze even more power from them while using less fuel.
 But the writing is on the wall.

-Recharging is the major challenge
+Recharging the EV battery is the major challenge

 The transformation to alternative power sources began with hybrids, followed by plug-in hybrids and most recently – battery electric vehicles.